 💌 Love Philly?
 Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

-Mumia Abu-Jamal is a 66-year-old former journalist incarcerated in a Pennsylvania state prison for the 1981 shooting death of Officer Daniel Faulkner.
+Mumia Abu-Jamal is a 66-year-old former journalist incarcerated in a Pennsylvania state prison for the shooting death of Officer Daniel Faulkner on Dec.
+9, 1981.

 When Abu-Jamal worked as a radio reporter in the 1970s and early 1980s, he covered MOVE and the organization’s dramatic clashes with police, plus other issues of race and racism, systemic oppression, and social and political topics for outlets including WHYY and WDAS.

 By the time he was charged with Faulkner’s murder, he was considered a MOVE sympathizer.
-Reports from the time took special note of his loc’d hairstyle, which at the time wasn’t yet widely accepted, and was the same style worn by MOVE members.
+Reports from the time took special note of his loc’d hairstyle, which at the time wasn’t yet widely accepted.

-In the years before Faulkner’s death, Abu-Jamal reportedly said police were mistreating him because of his reporting.
+In the years before Faulkner’s death, Abu-Jamal believed police were mistreating him because of his reporting.

 Since the officer’s death and Abu-Jamal’s conviction, he and his supporters have echoed and amplified the sentiment that Abu-Jamal was unfairly targeted by law enforcement.
 They’ve been raising the decibels to shout that police bias, and not guilt, is why Abu-Jamal is behind bars for Faulkner’s murder, a murder he and his supporters maintain he did not commit.